 Career Integration builds upon the Learning Abroad Center’s proven methodologies of our long-standing Curriculum Integration initiative.
 The focus is primarily on integrating students’ experiences abroad into their career and life planning.
 Career Integration is designed to:

-We created this initiative to help students do a better job articulating their learning abroad experiences and why it matters, including transferable skills developed and how those can be leveraged in the workplace and to also expand resources and support for returned students in communicating and articulating the value of their specific experience abroad.
+We created this initiative to help students do a better job articulating their learning abroad experiences and why it matters, including transferable skills developed and how those can be leveraged in the workplace.
+We also wanted to expand resources and support for returned students in communicating and articulating the value of their specific experience abroad.

 In partnership with our University of Minnesota Twin Cities Career Services colleagues, the Learning Abroad Center launched this initiative to articulate a plan for “Career Integration.”
 This project is designed with a specific focus on career planning and impact related to student activities abroad.

-As a follow up to this highly successful conference, the Learning Abroad Center in partnership with CAPA International Education produced a publication titled Career Integration: Reviewing the Impact of Experience Abroad on Employment I.
+As a follow up to this highly successful conference, the Learning Abroad Center in partnership with CAPA International Education produced a publication titled Career Integration: Reviewing the Impact of Experience Abroad on Employment.